Poellebob/minima-shell/.config/nvim/README.md

 **NOTE:** This is for AstroNvim v5+

-[AstroNvim](https://github.com/AstroNvim/template)'s template is what i have used.
+[AstroNvim](https://github.com/AstroNvim/template)'s template is what is used with wery minor changes.